mathprofdes/LaTeX-Table-Creator/README.md

   - **[ProgramIcon.png](https://github.com/mathprofdes/LaTeX-Table-Creator/releases/download/v2.5.1/ProgramIcon.png)**

 **Updates:**
-- Added a copy to SageMath matrix syntax to the edit menu.
+- Fixed a small bug in the Paste from LaTeX code.
+- Revised the help system to Sphinx.

 ---